ritchie46/ritchievink.com/content/post/made.md

 ```

 ## Evaluation
 I've tested the model (defined in the previous section) on the Olivetti faces dataset.
 This dataset contains 400 64x64 images with close up faces of 40 different persons.
 I did not do any hyperparameter search.
-The hidden layer sizes were arbitrarily set on $1.5 D= 6144$.
+The hidden layer sizes were arbitrarily set on 256 nodes.
+The model was trained on 380 images and inference was done on the remaining 20 images.

 At inference time I've tried to predict $P(x|x_{1:\frac{D}{2}})$.
 The model should finish the remaining part of the image conditioned on the first part.
 The figure below shows a few of the results.